-Desktop Of The Future by gracej
+Desktop Of The Future

 In your real physical work space, documents are structured, marked, organized, and construed to contain subtle informative cues that help us tremendously in processing our daily work load.
 Such expressive cues are lost when translated into the virtual world.
 If your computer desktop is anything like mine, it is most likely littered with non-descript uniform icons with names that doesn’t really reflect the essence of the documents.
 If your computer desktop is anything like mine, I would not poke those file with a ten-foot pole, in fear of loosing myself in miles of data I can not extrapolate myself from.
 Why can’t my computer desktop resemble the ease and usability of my desktop at work?
 Well, actually, Anand Agarawala, recently created BumpTop, which promises to bring the interactivity, the quirkiness, and the logic that exist on your desktop at work to life on its virtual counter.
 Some of the images below capture my favorite features of this computer desktop.

 Crumpling documents into crumpled paper state before deletion might be ultra useful as a way of organizing file.

 File on the desktop can be made into neat piles that then can be manipulated in various ways to be examined.
 This particular command allows one to browse pile by fanning out the content.